ubicomplab/rPPG-Toolbox/README.md

   <img src="./figures/ma_rppg_video_toolbox_teaser.gif" alt="Examples of motion augmentation applied to subjects in the UBFC-rPPG dataset." />
 </p>

-# :orange_book: Extending the Toolbox to Multitasking With BigSmall
+# :orange_book: Extending the Toolbox to Multi-Tasking With BigSmall

 We implement [BigSmall](https://girishvn.github.io/BigSmall/) as an example to show how this toolbox may be extended to support physiological multitasking.
 If you use this functionality please cite the following publication:
 * Narayanswamy, G., Liu, Y., Yang, Y., Ma, C., Liu, X., McDuff, D., Patel, S. "BigSmall: Efficient Multi-Task Learning For Physiological Measurements" https://arxiv.org/abs/2303.11573